Salma0-8/Finance-Odyssey/Quantitative Mathematics Roadmap .md

 ---

-# 📈 Quant Math Roadmap for Finance
+# 📈 Quantitative Mathematics Roadmap for Finance

 ---